top of page

 Shambles.png

-7. Returning back towards the churchyard, walk back into the churchyard
+7. Returning back towards the church, walk into the churchyard.

 To the left you will find a pair of sculptures by local artist Berni Marfleet with some supporting information boards.
 If you look closely you will see a pair of wool shears.